slowernews/hamster-system/README.md

 - non-actionable notes are called **references**.
 All references are managed in one folder.

-- projects (and subprojects) should have a reference note to compile info as: a list of tasks (*briefing*), a list of completed tasks (*changelog*) and specific references.
+- projects should have a reference note to compile info as: a list of tasks (*briefing*), a list of completed tasks (*changelog*) and specific references.
 Therefore name your notes using [project folders notation](#project-folders):

         Note with all references regarding a particular subproject: e.g: @house in portugal.building permit